Baby Cakes (My Little Pony: Friendship Is Magic): Plot

 The Mane Six visit the Ponyville hospital to meet Mr. and Mrs. Cake's newly arrived twin foals, Pound Cake and Pumpkin Cake.

 A month later, the Cakes face a crisis when they suddenly remember a major catering deadline and desperately need a babysitter to complete their work.
 When everyone else proves unavailable, they have no choice but to entrust their foals to Pinkie Pie's care.
 Mrs. Cake provides an extensive instruction list before departing.

 Pinkie's optimistic confidence quickly crumbles as the twins use their magical abilities in increasingly chaotic ways.
 Pound Cake uses his developing wings to fly around the ceiling, and Pumpkin Cake uses telekinesis to manipulate toys and household objects.
 Every conventional childcare approach backfires spectacularly, from feeding attempts that result in food fights to bath time disasters that flood the bathroom, forcing Pinkie to rely on slapstick flour accidents as her only reliable method for calming the babies.

 Twilight Sparkle arrives at Sugarcube Corner, offering assistance, and suggests that some ponies simply lack the temperament for such demanding responsibilities.
 Pinkie's pride compels her to turn her down.
 However, her situation deteriorates further as the Cake babies escape their crib and create absolute pandemonium throughout the house, ultimately overwhelming Pinkie to the point of tearful breakdown.
 The twins notice her distress and spontaneously recreate the flour comedy routine that Pinkie had performed previously.

 Mr. and Mrs. Cake return to find their home surprisingly pristine and their children peacefully sleeping.
-Impressed, they offer Pinkie a permanent babysitting position, which she initially declines until she hears the twins sleepily murmur her name.
+Impressed, they offer Pinkie a permanent babysitting position, although she initially declines it.
+However, she hears the twins murmuring her name as they are asleep, and the episode ends with her saying that she has some free time next Tuesday to babysit them again.